 numLayersInIdList is replaced by NumLayersInIdList.

-Replace "Each operation point is identified by the associated layer identifier list, denoted as OpLayerIdList, which consists of the list of nuh_layer_id values of all NAL units included in the operation point, in increasing order of nuh_layer_id values, and a variable OpTid, which is equal to the highest TemporalId of all NAL units included in the operation point." with "Each operation point is identified by the a list of nuh_layer_id values of all the pictures that are to be output, in increasing order of nuh_layer_id values, denoted as OptLayerIdList, and a variable OpTid, which is equal to the highest TemporalId of all NAL units included in the operation point.
-The layer identifier list associated with the list OptLayerIdList, denoted as OpLayerIdList, consists of the list of nuh_layer_id values of all NAL units included in the operation point, in increasing order of nuh_layer_id values.".
+Replace "Each operation point is identified by the associated layer identifier list, denoted as OpLayerIdList, which consists of the list of nuh_layer_id values of all NAL units included in the operation point, in increasing order of nuh_layer_id values, and a variable OpTid, which is equal to the highest TemporalId of all NAL units included in the operation point." with "Each operation point is identified by the associated layer identifier list, denoted as OpLayerIdList, which consists of the list of nuh_layer_id values of all NAL units included in the operation point, in increasing order of nuh_layer_id values, and a variable OpTid, which is equal to the highest TemporalId of all NAL units included in the operation point.
+Each output operation point is associated with an operaiton point and identified by the a list of nuh_layer_id values of all the pictures that are to be output, in increasing order of nuh_layer_id values, denoted as OptLayerIdList, and the OpTid of the associated operation point.
+The OpLayerIdList of the operation point assocaited with an output operation point is also referred to as the OpLayerIdList of the output operation point.

 vps_max_layers_minus1 plus 1 specifies the maximum allowed number of layers in the CVS. vps_max_layers_minus1 shall be less than 63 in bitstreams conforming to this version of this Specification.
 The value of 63 for vps_max_layers_minus1 is reserved for future use by ITU-T | ISO/IEC.
 Although the value of vps_max_layers_minus1 is required to be less than 63 in this version of this Specification, decoders shall allow a value of vps_max_layers_minus1 equal to 63 to appear in the syntax.